1975 All-Ireland Senior Ladies' Football Championship final

 The 1975 All-Ireland Senior Ladies' Football Championship final was the second All-Ireland Final and the deciding match of the 1975 All-Ireland Senior Ladies' Football Championship, an inter-county ladies' Gaelic football tournament for the top teams in Ireland.

-Tipperary retained the title with an easy win.
+Tipperary retained the title with an easy win, becoming the only county to take the first two All-Ireland senior titles.